YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

-### Divisorial contraction under strong Q-factorial assumption
+### Divisorial contraction under the strong Q-factorial assumption

 The proof of this part can be found in [DH24, Theorem 6.9].

 ### Constraction without Q-factorial assumption

 The proof of this part can be found in [DH24, Theorem 1.2].
-The idea is: Without Q-factorial assumption, we need to first take a small Q-factorial modification.
+The idea is as follows Without Q-factorial assumption, we need to first take a small Q-factorial modification.
 On the Q-factorial model, the MMP is well established.
 The MMP on the Q-factorial model will terminate at some minimal model.
 The minimal model will induce a contraction morphism ([DH24, Lemma 6.16]).
 And by the rigidity lemma, we can find a contraction morphism on the original non-Q-factorial variety.

 ---
 ## Supplementary 3: Around BDPP

 This note will give a brief introduction to the classical paper: [BDPP](http://sebastien.boucksom.perso.math.cnrs.fr/publis/BDPP.pdf).
-There are 2 major achievement in this paper:
+There are 2 major achievements in this paper:

-(1) The duality between algebraic pseudo-effective cone and mobile cone of curves on a projective manifold, (2) The projective manifold is uniruled iff it's not pseudo-effective.
+(1) The duality between algebraic pseudo-effective cone and mobile cone of curves on a projective manifold, (2) The projective manifold is uniruled iff it is not pseudo-effective.

-We will first briefly summarize the idea of the proof, and then focus on the applications of BDPP in deformation theory and minimal model theory.
+We will first briefly summarize the idea of the proof, then focus on the applications of BDPP in deformation theory and minimal model theory.